doubt72/curry/README.md

 decision, but I guess it passed the time between interviews.

 Anyway, I did learn some interesting (to me) things about language design in the process, not that the result is likely useful for anyone else.
+(For the record, doubtful was just a simple functional language.
+After making some changes to this one, I ended up with something a lot more like Scheme with terrible syntax.
+I'm not sure what to make of that.
+Or, well, I have an idea but I'm not going to say it).
 So far it hasn't actually produced an actual compiler, just this interpreter, though I've been idly thinking about hooking it into LLVM for shits and giggles and excruciating pain.

 I also (mostly) learned Rust in the process.
 Because why tackle any significant project without learning a new language you've never even looked at before at